ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**6.0.1**

+- FakeInventory now properly handles contagious (e.g. Void-tier) items.
+- Logbook entries of disabled items and equipment are now hidden (only works on game launch).
+- Item.CatalogIndex and Equipment.CatalogIndex no longer cause exceptions if the relevant ItemDef/EquipmentDef was never created.

 **6.0.0**

 - Major rewrite of the NetConfig module incl. breaking API changes.